- Isle of Wight

 He also wrote plays for theatre, television and radio, and these included Cigarettes and Chocolates (1988), broadcast on Radio 4, Two Planks and a Passion (1985), Made in Bangkok (1986) and Whale Music (published in Plays 1, 1992).
 In 1991, he wrote Truly, Madly, Deeply (1991), which first appeared on television, then moved to the cinema where it was very well-received.

 Since then, Anthony Minghella became known for his film work as writer and director.
-He wrote and directed the highly successful film, The English Patient (1997), based on the novel by Michael Ondaatje and starring Ralph Fiennes and Kristen Scott-Thomas.
-In 1999, he wrote and directed The Talented Mr. Ripley (2000), starring Matt Damon, Jude Law and Gwyneth Paltrow, and Cold Mountain (2003), based on the novel by Charles Frazier, was released in 2003.
+He wrote and directed the highly successful film The English Patient (1997), based on the novel by Michael Ondaatje and starring Ralph Fiennes and Kristen Scott-Thomas.
+He then wrote and directed The Talented Mr. Ripley (2000), starring Matt Damon, Jude Law and Gwyneth Paltrow and based on the novel by Patricia Highsmith, and Cold Mountain (2003), based on the novel by Charles Frazier.
 He also wrote the original screenplay for Breaking and Entering (2006), starring Juliette Binoche and Jude Law.

-Most recently he co-wrote and directed the film, The No 1 Ladies Detective Agency.
+Most recently he co-wrote and directed The No. 1 Ladies Detective Agency.

 Anthony Minghella died in March 2008.